Photo: WFP/Hugh Rutherford

 WFP’S Work in BURUNDI

-Working in conjunction with United Nations partners, we support the Government of Burundi by addressing the root causes of malnutrition, providing life-saving support to vulnerable people and improving resilience through school meals, capacity strengthening, gender equality, building sustainable food systems and more.
+Working in conjunction with United Nations partners, we support the government of Burundi by addressing the root causes of hunger and malnutrition and boosting communities’ resilience through school meals, agricultural support and food fortification.

 Food Systems

-We’re working with the government and smallholder farmers to increase the quantity and quality of food production and therefore smallholder farmers’ livelihoods.
+We’re working with the government and small-scale farmers to increase the quantity and quality of food production.
 How?
-We purchase food from them for our Home-Grown school feeding program.
+We purchase food from them for our homegrown school meals program.
 And we’re working on the value chain production of nutritious flour and milk across the country.
+In 2023, WFP supported 24,000 farmers across the corn, milk, beans and rice value chains.

 Photo: WFP/Irenee Nduwayezu